Thinking and Doing Couples Therapy: The Ackerman Relational Model

 Based on the Ackerman Relational Approach, Marcia Sheinberg and Fiona True will offer the opportunity to learn from and explore the treatment of a couple in depth.
 Each week participants will look closely at a session with commentary by the therapists.
 Concepts addressed include questions that bring forward relational information; using oneself on behalf of connecting; transparency and relational interpretations; developing a relational hypothesis; unpacking escalations in arguments and interrupting escalations; utilizing relational information in the family of origin and the impact of the larger system; and offering specific suggestions to the couple and “holding” both members of the couple.

-- to interview to bring forward a relational hypothesis
+- interview to bring forward a relational hypothesis

-- to navigate the competing interests of the couple
+- navigate the competing interests of the couple

 Presented by Marcia Sheinberg, LCSW and Fiona True LCSW

 - September 13, 2017 - November 3, 2017

 10:00 am - 4:45 pm